danvk/boggle-paper/paper/content.typ

 not prove to be a useful constraint.
 In practice, all high-scoring boards can be rolled in many ways with the Boggle dice.

-Two observations suggest a path towards a solution:
+Two other observations suggest a path towards a solution:

 + Similar boards have similar sets of words on them.
 Finding the score of a board and that of its neighbors involves large amounts of